Elephant mother shields her calf with her body while crossing a highway in a forest

 Measures for wildlife-friendly roads

-Based on the research, a few mitigation measures were identified and suggested to local authorities for better and wildlife friendly roads in this region.
-This included measures to enhance roadside aesthetics and value for wildlife, better roadside vegetation maintenance practices, and steps to minimise impacts on wildlife.
+Based on the research, a few mitigation measures were identified and suggested to local authorities for better and more wildlife-friendly roads in this region.
+Measures such as enhancing roadside aesthetics and value for wildlife, better roadside vegetation maintenance practices, and other steps to minimise impacts on wildlife were suggested.
 This included placing speed breakers at specific identified locations, retaining roadside native vegetation and overhead tree canopy, leaving gaps in the sidewalls along the hill roads to permit smaller animals to safely cross the road, and use of crash-guards that help meet road safety requirements while allowing animals to cross.

-With the quantitative information on the critical crossing points of animals and the knowledge of the canopy contiguity and gaps, seven canopy bridges were installed in two rainforest fragments in Valparai region.
-Animals such as the lion-tailed macaques (LTM) are already using these bridges and we are continuing to monitor their efficacy.
+With the quantitative information on the critical crossing points of animals and the knowledge of the canopy contiguity and gaps, seven canopy bridges were installed in two rainforest fragments in the Valparai region.
+Animals such as the lion-tailed macaques (LTM) are already using these bridges and we are continuing to maintain them and monitor their efficacy.
 Simultaneously, an LTM-watch project is running to promote awareness and build human - wildlife coexistence where roads run through rainforest fragments in which these endangered primates live.
+Studies on lion-tailed macaque behaviour were also carried out to understand the social behaviour of the different troops and their interactions with humans and anthropogenic habitats.

 Lion-tailed macaque using a canopy bridge in one of the rainforest fragments